As unbelievable as it may sound, it's not illegal to sell unsafe products in Australia.

 A general safety provision would mean that consumers could reasonably assume that the products on Australian shelves are safe.

-"This law would force businesses to be proactive from the start by ensuring products are designed safely," says Agar.
+"This law would force businesses to be proactive from the start by ensuring products are designed safely," says Pereira.